fstagni/2025_HeterogeneousComputingWS_LHCb/slides.md

 Nowadays:
 - LHCb, "like everyone", is looking for SW speedups, also exploring "heterogeneous" hardware.
-- Heterogeneous HW which, at the same time, seems "inevitable"
+- Heterogeneous HW which, at the same time, seems "inevitable".

 Several questions:
 - Which non-amd64 PUs is LHCb *actually* exploring?